Best Cities To Visit In Türkiye

 What To See In Antalya - Waterfall Duden at Antalya, Turkey

-Antalya is one of Türkiye’s most visited spots and one of Turkey’s most popular tourist destinations.
+Antalya is one of Türkiye’s most visited spots and one of Turkey’s best destinations.
 This is also where most tourists will head if they intend to stay in one of the Antalya Province beach resorts, such as Kas, Lara Beach, Alanya, Kemer, Side, etc. However, Antalya is a city in its own right, packed with history, beauty, and plentiful modern-day amenities.

-Located on the Mediterranean coastline, the city has soaring mountains to one side and the impossible blue of the sea to the other.
+Located along the Mediterranean coast, the city has soaring mountains to one side and the impossible blue of the sea to the other.
 It’s worth heading out to one of the smaller beach resorts during your stay, although Antalya has some beautiful beaches and incredible natural wonders within very close reach.

 So, if you’re looking for the best place to holiday in Turkey with beaches, it doesn’t get much better than beautiful, sunny Antalya.